silaspe/maths/docs/rand.md

 .

-I hope you have a good good Friday!
+I hope you have a good Friday!

+.

+I hope you have a good Saturday!